-Training the Obese Beginner
+Training the Obese Beginner: Introduction

 Here in Part 1, I want to focus mainly on some of the underlying physiology that occurs in the obese (and make no mistake, what I want to cover won’t be anywhere close to comprehensive; I’ll focus on issues relevant to fat loss); in Part 2-6 I’ll to look at some practical issues that I find many forget when they give advice and/or train the obese hands-on.

-Today, what I actually want to do is expand on a comment I made in Fasted Cardio and Fat Loss – Q&A which was this:
+Today, what I actually want to do is expand on a comment I made in Fasted Cardio and Fat Loss – Q&A which was this

-What Defines Obese?
+What Defines an Obese Beginner?

 I won’t mess around with BMI (for discussion of this see Measuring Body Composition Part 1) though it tends to be pretty accurate in this group.
 That is, while they exist (usually heavier strength/power athletes taking steroids), you don’t see a lot of people at 300+ lbs body weight who aren’t carrying a lot of fat.

 Let Me Be Abundantly Clear About the Word “Defect”

 That is, the word “defect” tends to have very negative connotations (in the same way that the literal meaning of “abnormal” and the connotations that it carries are different) and I am absolutely NOT using the term in that sense.
 Are we clear?
 I’m using the term literally here, not connotatively.
 And that is too a word.

-If there is a singular metabolic issue (and it’s really a cluster of issues) that tends to go hand in hand with obesity, it’s what used to be called Syndrome X and is now called the metabolic syndrome.
+If there is a singular metabolic issue (and it’s really a cluster of issues) that tends to go hand in hand with obesity, it’s what used to be called Syndrome X and is now called The Metabolic Syndrome.
 I’d note that while obesity tends to be one of the largest predisposing factors to development, it’s neither a guarantee nor a requirement for this to occur.

 Now, the metabolic syndrome, as noted, is actually a cluster of different things including issues with poorly regulated blood lipid levels, high blood pressure, inflammation and a ton of other things.
 I’m not going to talk much about those in this series.
 Instead, what I want to focus on is insulin resistance.